kkraemer42/gitlabbeat/README.md

 ### Build

 To build the binary for Gitlabbeat run the command below.
-This will generate a binary in the same directory with the name countbeat.
+This will generate a binary in the same directory with the name gitlabbeat.

 ```
 make